 Most states and many municipalities impose a sales tax on purchases of tangible personal property that varies from 3 to 11%; a few also assess sales tax on services and intangible assets.
 The seller collects the tax and is responsible for remitting the tax to the state.
 Businesses that sell products or services in multiple tax jurisdictions must determine how much was sold in each jurisdiction and pay the appropriate tax.
 Businesses must also file quarterly tax reports and pay the appropriate tax for each quarter.

-Generally, a business is only obligated to collect sales tax if it has a nexus in the state or municipality.
+Previously, a business was only obligated to collect sales tax if it had a nexus in the state or municipality.
 Although the definition of nexus varies from jurisdiction to jurisdiction, it generally means that the business has a physical presence in the state or municipality.
-However, sometimes businesses with affiliates who work to promote the company in exchange for commissions on sales, such as those who work for Amazon, are considered a nexus according to recent legislation that has been passed in various states, such as Illinois.
-Some corporations engage in online sales by using a subsidiary, which is usually set up so that its only physical nexus is in a state with no sales tax.
+However, sometimes businesses with affiliates who work to promote the company in exchange for commissions on sales, such as those who work for Amazon, are considered a nexus according to legislation passed in various states, such as Illinois.
+Some corporations engaged in online sales by using a subsidiary, which was usually set up so that its only physical nexus is in a state with no sales tax.

-Almost all states with a sales tax also have a use tax, which is a tax paid by the buyer for a product or service from out-of-state vendors that would be taxable if sold by an in-state vendor.
+Almost all states with a sales tax also have a use tax, a tax paid by the buyer for a product or service from out-of-state vendors that would be taxable if sold by an in-state vendor.
 Although not many people volunteer to pay the use tax, the argument for imposing it is to level the playing field for in-state businesses in relation to out-of-state businesses, especially since the advent of the Internet has made shopping with out-of-state vendors much easier.
 The Supreme Court decision to not require a retailer to have a physical nexus for the state to collect sales tax from that business reduces the need for a use tax for online transactions, but is still used to impose a tax liability on people who buy out-of-state items when they are in that state, especially when low-tax states border high-tax states.